mattermost/docs/source/developer/dev-setup-osx.rst

     ``git clone https://github.com/{username}/platform.git``

 Now that everything is set up, you are ready to compile and run Mattermost.
-See :doc:`dev-compiling`.
+See :doc:`dev-setup-compiling`.